 Here are some pictures of the project:

 Case Study — What worked:

-The hillside was stabilized by the north and south terraced beds, and the circular shape created an interesting dynamic that broke up the monotony of the long growing terraces we had built in other parts of the hillside garden.
+The hillside was stabilized by the north and south terraced beds, and the circular shape created an interesting dynamic that broke up the monotony of the long terraces in other parts of the garden.

 Case Study — What didn’t work: